Adult Education, English Language Learning (ELL) and Corrections/Re-Entry Education

 Become self-directed and lifelong learners.

-Adult Basic Education (ABE) refers to instruction at the K – 8.9 grade levels equivalent to academic courses offered by an accredited school district and that build toward the equivalent of high school enrollment.
-ABE instruction is also available in many correctional institutions.
+Adult Basic Education (ABE) includes K – 8.9 instruction with grade levels equivalent to academic courses offered by an accredited school district in the state and that build toward the equivalent of high school enrollment.

-Adult Secondary Education (ASE) refers to instruction at the 9.0 – 12.9 grade levels equivalent to academic courses and acceptable for credit toward high school completion approved by the Wisconsin Department of Public Instruction (DPI).
-ASE includes courses designed to assist learners in pursuit of a GED or high school equivalency diploma (HSED) as well as transition in postsecondary education.
+Adult Secondary Education (ASE) includes 9.0 – 12.9 instruction with grade levels equivalent to academic courses and acceptable for credit toward high school completion approved by the Wisconsin Department of Public Instruction (DPI).
+ASE includes courses that are designed to prepare learners in pursuit of a GED or high school equivalency diploma (HSED) as well as prepares students for success and transition in postsecondary education.
 Use Aid Code 76 for Adult Secondary Education, Aid Code 77 for Developmental Education, and Aid Code 78 for Remedial Education.